jamtur01/finicky-chrome-integration/README.md

 ## Usage

-1. Click the Finicky Integration toolbar icon to enable or disable the extension.
+There are three ways to use this extension:

-2. When enabled, hold down your chosen modifier key (default is Shift) while clicking on a link.
+1. Modifier Key: When the extension is enabled, hold down your chosen modifier key (default is Shift) while clicking on a link.
+2. Context Menu: Right-click on any link and select "Send to Finicky" from the context menu.
+3. Toolbar Icon: Click the Finicky Integration toolbar icon to enable or disable the extension.

-3. The link will be opened through Finicky, allowing your Finicky rules to determine which browser or profile to use.
+In all cases, the link will be opened through Finicky, allowing your Finicky rules to determine which browser or profile to use.

 ## Configuration